inaimathi/langnostic/resources/posts/3d-printing-field-report.md

 If you see videos of resin prints, they tend to have a particular type of support structure built for printing down from the ceiling instead of up from the floor, and the prints emerge "upside down" to viewers before being detached.
 This is a predominantly resin approach, but not "uniquely" because the [Lemontron](https://lemontron.com/) exists.

-These approaches tend to be really good for fine detail, but aside from some engineering resins, don't have good "battlefield" applications.
+These approaches tend to be really good for fine detail, but aside from some engineering resins, don't have good battlefield applications.
 So you see a lot of sculptures and minis coming out of resin machines, and not a lot of RC cars, drones or Nerf blasters ([Zack Freedman](https://www.youtube.com/watch?v=J13i7aBB4gw) notwithstanding).

 ### Laser Stereolithography

-is the approach where the photoexposure element is a laser scans the current layer point-wise.
+is the approach where the photoexposure element is a laser that scans the current layer point-wise.
 Examples are the [Formlabs 3+](https://www.bunniestudios.com/blog/2020/formlabs-form-3-teardown/) and [Form 4](https://formlabs.com/3d-printers/form-4/?srsltid=AfmBOopSraqnGzHiELH3hJ4ngWufAIriIgDW2cvX66dnlto2zxOWkWoL).
 I... don't know much about this, except that it seems like it needs a more complicated slicer approach than standard resin printers, and seems to give up the "prints take linear time in height" advantage that I associate with resin printers.

 ### MSLA/LCD